robotsorcerer/Savitzky-Golay/README.md

 ###Usage

+* `./savgol`

+  - computes the savitzky-golay filter coefficients with frame size, F = 5 and polynomial order 3 (these are the default parameters of the filter).

+  To change the values of the frame size and polynomial order, do

+  `./savgoal 10 5` where F = 10 and k = 5

+###Components
 *  `MatrixXi vander(const int F);`

     - computes the [vandermonde matrix](https://en.wikipedia.org/wiki/Vandermonde_matrix) and the polynomial of basis vectors and flips it column-wise from left to right